Thomas Barbour Bryan: Later years and death

 Bryan was widowed on March 5, 1898, when his wife of 48 years, Jennie, died at the age of 68 at their Byrd's Nest estate of paralysis that had impacted her brain and vocal organs, before reaching her heart.
 She had only developed the paralysis days earlier on March 3.

 Bryan spent his last decade splitting time between Byrd's Nest and living out east, in Virginia and Washington, D.C.

-Bryan died January 26, 1906, in Washington, D.C.
+He died January 26, 1906, in Washington, D.C.

 Bryan is buried at Oak Hill Cemetery in Washington, D.C., where the Bryan family had a burying ground.
 His wife Jennie had been buried at Oak Hill Cemetery after her 1898 death.
 His son Charles would be buried in the cemetery after his death in 1918, as would his daughter Jennie after her death in 1919 and his son-in-law John Barton Payne after his death in 1935.

+After his death, ownership of the Byrd's Nest estate passed to his son, Charles.
+However, Charles rarely lived there due to his service as a diplomat.
+In 1920, the estate was given to a charitable organization for the purposes of serving as an orphanage.
+After this proved unsuccessful, the estate was sold to a real estate developer in 1924 and was subsequently subdivided for residential development.
+No physical remnants remain of the estate that Bryan had built.